Cancer: Metastasis

 Metastasis is the spread of cancer to other locations in the body.
 The dispersed tumors are called metastatic tumors, while the original is called the primary tumor.
 Almost all cancers can metastasize.
 Most cancer deaths are due to cancer that has metastasized.

 Metastasis is common in the late stages of cancer and it can occur via the blood or the lymphatic system or both.
-The typical steps in metastasis are local invasion, intravasation into the blood or lymph, circulation through the body, extravasation into the new tissue, proliferation and angiogenesis.
+The typical steps in metastasis are local invasion, intravasation (entry of cancer cells into a blood or lymph vessel), circulation through the body, extravasation (exit from the vessel into surrounding tissue), proliferation and angiogenesis (formation of new blood vessels to supply the tumour).
 Different types of cancers tend to metastasize to particular organs, but overall the most common places for metastases to occur are the lungs, liver, brain and the bones.

 Metabolism

 Normal cells typically generate about 30% of energy from glycolysis, whereas most cancers rely on glycolysis for energy production (Warburg effect).
 But a minority of cancer types rely on oxidative phosphorylation as the primary energy source, including lymphoma, leukemia, and endometrial cancer.
-Even in these cases, however, the use of glycolysis as an energy source rarely exceeds 60%.
+However, even in cancers which derive most of their energy from glycolysis, the use of glycolysis as an energy source rarely exceeds 60%.
 A few cancers use glutamine as the major energy source, partly because it provides nitrogen required for nucleotide (DNA, RNA) synthesis.
 Cancer stem cells often use oxidative phosphorylation or glutamine as a primary energy source.